uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 # Submission Instructions

-Make sure you push to github classroom **BEFORE 4PM on the day of your lab section!** You will not be able to push after that!
+Make sure you push to github classroom **BEFORE 4PM on Monday!** You will not be able to push after that!

 Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-heroku-yourgithubname` on eClass. **Do not** submit a link to a branch, a file, or the clone url.
 If you do not do this we will not know which github submission is yours.